jordanlewis/jordanlewis.github.com/source/_posts/2012-05-01-pfds-section-2-dot-2.markdown

 is greater than the last.

 I decided to follow Okasaki's functor-like pattern for the implementation, so I wrote a simple binary tree data type using case classes.
-This allows us to use Scala's pattern matching feature in our implementation of the binary search tree.
+This allowed me to use Scala's pattern matching feature in my implementation of the binary search tree.

 {% gist 2573618 %}